Moroccan nationalism: Sultan of the Istiqlal

 Under the protectorate, the sultan became a symbol of Moroccan nationalism in part because of unintended French policies and strategies pursued by the nationalists.
 This began from the early 1940s.
 While the sultan was sympathetic to the goals of the nationalists in the 1930s, he did not openly ally with them out of fear of provoking the French.
 He did protest against some French policies during this time like an attempt to move the administration of France from the Ministry of Foreign Affairs to the Ministry of Overseas France.
 Moroccan nationalists believed that the monarchy represented an important national symbol and that it generated mass support, especially in rural areas.
 They believed that winning the sultan over would be important to their cause.
 The sultan thought cooperating with the nationalists increased his legitimacy and publicity.

 The nationalists co-opted symbols invented by the French and Lyautey for the makhzen like the Moroccan flag and anthem as well as invented symbols of Moroccan national unity.
 The Throne Day was one of the national holidays invented in 1933 by Moroccan nationalists and it commemorated the anniversary of Mohammed V's ascension.
-The first Throne Day was celebrated in 18 November 1933.
+The first Throne Day was celebrated on 18 November 1933.